joeferner/redis-commander/README.md

-  --redis-db                           The redis database.                         [string] --redis-label                        The label to display for the connection.    [string] --redis-tls                          Use TLS for connection to redis server or sentinel. [boolean] [default: false] --sentinel-port                      The port to find redis sentinel on.         [string] --sentinel-host                      The host to find redis sentinel on.         [string] --sentinels                          Comma separated list of sentinels with host:port. [string]
+  --redis-db                           The redis database.                         [string] --redis-label                        The label to display for the connection.    [string] --redis-tls                          Use TLS for connection to redis server or sentinel. [boolean] [default: false] --redis-optional                     Set to true if no permanent auto-reconnect shall be done if server is down [boolean] [default: false]
+  --sentinel-port                      The port to find redis sentinel on.         [string] --sentinel-host                      The host to find redis sentinel on.         [string] --sentinels                          Comma separated list of sentinels with host:port. [string]